nd9097/odin-recipes/README.md

 # odin-recipes
-Collection of recipes - HTML and CSS
+Collection of recipes with HTML and CSS for a perfect Sunday lunch.
+Best finished with a siesta!